dylanrkuster/sweep/README.md

-# sweep
+# Sweep

-handle my inbox the way i would.
+Handle my inbox the way I would.

 Sweep is an open-source Gmail add-on for clearing unread email with one button.